What is IMT in Portugal?

 Source: CIS

-Why is understanding these taxes important?
+Why is it important to understand these taxes before completion?

-Calculate Taxes
+Calculate taxes

 Practical support